Patricia Lewis (physicist)

-Patricia Lewis (born 1957) is a British and Irish nuclear physicist and arms control expert, who is currently the research director for international security at Chatham House.
-She was previously the senior scientist-in-residence and deputy director at the James Martin Center for Nonproliferation Studies at Monterey Institute of International Studies (MIIS).
-She was previously the director of the United Nations Institute for Disarmament Research (UNIDIR) and the director of VERTIC.
+Patricia Lewis (born 1957) is a British and Irish nuclear physicist and arms control expert, who is currently an independent consultant.
+She was previously: the research director for international security at Chatham House.; the senior scientist-in-residence and deputy director at the James Martin Center for Nonproliferation Studies at Monterey Institute of International Studies (MIIS); the director of the United Nations Institute for Disarmament Research (UNIDIR) and the director of VERTIC.